SebastianSiedler/CAP5410-roi-enhancer-odoc/documentation/ieee_main.typ

 #figure(
   image("../results/sample_comparison_13.png"),
   caption: [
-    Segmentation output for test sample 13, which has low contrast and poor cup visibility. .
+    Segmentation output for test sample 13, which has low contrast and poor cup visibility.
   ],
 ) <fig_sample_comparison_13>

 === Extreme Cases
-In general both models perform very well with small to medium sized optic discs.
+In general, both models perform very well with small to medium sized optic discs.
 However, in the case of extremely large optic discs and cups, both models sometimes struggle to accurately capture the full extent of the cup region.
 #figure(
   image("../results/sample_comparison_52.png"),
   caption: [